 sheet of paper.]
 Small is attractive - because it means less

 weight - but the detector must still be robust and able to find

-Minelab have achieved this with their small F3 detectors, the picture shows one folded and one partly expanded.
+Minelab have achieved this with their 'compact' F3 detectors, the picture shows one folded and one partly expanded.
 They can be used at any length and their construction is robust.

 are many models of detector, with MineLab and Vallon apparently leading the field with their latest models that are